-Today the ‘budget speech’ is being presented in parliament: 5 things you should know by Manthri.lk - Research Team posted about 2 years ago in Analysis
+Today the ‘budget speech’ is being presented in parliament: 5 things you should know by Manthri.lk - Research Team posted over 2 years ago in Analysis

 The Appropriation Bill presented to parliament each financial year is what we commonly refer to as the budget.
 This Bill is more significant than a regular Financial Bill; it is a statement that outlines the fiscal policy direction of the incumbent government.
 As the budget determines all government spending for the next year, it is the most important annually recurring process that takes place in parliament.